Fat Transfer to the Breast is a Natural Way to RAISE YOUR CUP®

-During the first couple weeks the breasts are very full.
-The volume is a combination of the the new fat and swelling.
+During the first couple weeks, the breasts are very full.
+The volume is a combination of the new fat and swelling.
 Patients frequently undergo hyperbaric oxygen therapy during this time to improve fat survival.
 Over the next four to six weeks the breasts will settle down to a stable enhancement.
 Although results vary and retention may be above average, the usual fat retention is about 50%.
 The results are permanent and the outcome is soft and natural.

 Frequently Asked Questions and Answers About Fat Transfer to the Breasts

-In the case that a patient has no significant donor fat, then an augmentation with an implant should be considered.
+In the case that a patient has no significant donor fat, then augmentation with an implant should be considered.

 Yes, once the patient has completely healed, the retained fat is permanent.